graphql/graphql-spec/spec/Section 3 -- Type System.md

 other kinds of types can only be used in one or the other.
 Input Object types can only be used as input types.
 Object, Interface, and Union types can only be used as output types.
 Lists and Non-Null types may be used as input types or output types depending on how the wrapped type may be used.
+Tagged types may be used as input types or output types depending on how the types of their fields may be used.

 IsInputType(type) :
   * If {type} is a List type or Non-Null type:
     * Let {unwrappedType} be the unwrapped type of {type}.
     * Return IsInputType({unwrappedType})
   * If {type} is a Scalar, Enum, or Input Object type:
+    * Return {true}
+  * If {type} is a Tagged type:
+    * If there exists a field in {type} where {IsInputType(fieldType)} is {false}
+      * Return {false}
     * Return {true}
   * Return {false}